UMNFuN/FUNGuild/README.md

 - <b>Extra spaces</b>.
 Spaces can cause problems when a file is being read into a program, this is why they are typically replaced with an underscore in the taxonomic strings (e.g., 'Stylaria_sp.' in the above example).
 To correct this issue, open the OTU table in a text editor and remove space gaps (i.e., gaps that consist of more than a single space), and then clear all of the spaces (i.e., use the find/replace function to replace all spaces ' ' with an underscore '_').

-Online version of the script: The online Guilds_v1.0.py application (http://www.stbates.org/guilds/app.php) calls the python code from php when the 'Begin Analysis' button is 'pushed'.
+<b>Online version of the script:</b> The online Guilds_v1.0.py application (http://www.stbates.org/guilds/app.php) calls the python code from php when the 'Begin Analysis' button is 'pushed'.
 This application should work well for properly formatted (see above) OTU tables of a smaller file size (e.g., less than 25MB).
 There is a well known issue with php page time outs for processes that take a long time (read: more than the php default of 30 seconds).
 The script runs quickly, typically just a few seconds, but server handling of large files (e.g., loading them through your browser) can take time.
 To allow time for script processes to complete, the php 'max_execution_time' has been set to 0 (i.e., no time limit).
 Even though removing this restriction should allow time for processes to complete, large files can cause other problems that will trip a 500 'Internal Server Error' flag.

 When working with large OTU table files, consider the following: